shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie got up and walked away.

 “Ersie, we won!
 We were victorious!
 Why are you so sad?”

+[ersie interal monologue: if we won, why do I feel so terrible?]

 “Mudrich, I need some space.”
 She said, not even looking back.